Sapim spoke range explained

 When selecting spokes for a wheelset it is important to understand each wheel differently.
 The front wheel carries less stress than the rear.
 Therefore it does not need as strong spokes and fewer spokes are required.
 Sapim Race spokes are appropriate for most front wheels, although Sapim Lasers could be used if weight saving was important or better still CX-rays.
 A front wheel can normally be both radially or tangentially laced.
 This means the spokes can either come directly out of the hub to the rim, or they can come out at tangents to the hub.
 Tangential spokes normally cross three other spokes before they reach the rim.
 This has given rise to the term 3X, which is the most common lacing pattern.
 Many hub manufacturers refuse to warranty products built into radial wheels.
 There have been instances where the spoke has been pulled straight through the hub flange.

 Many wheel builders refuse to build wheels with radial lacing patterns because of the risk of the spoke being pulled through the flange of the hub.
 However many major wheel manufacturers have moved towards radial front wheels because of aesthetic benefits as well as some weight saving advantages.
 I have built many wheels with radially laced spokes and none have ever failed at the hub.
 However, I always point out before building that with the majority of manufacturers, radial lacing invalidates the warranty.
-I would also discourage the use of radial lacing because it distorts the hubs making for a weaker wheel and it makes for a slightly rougher ride.
+I would also discourage the use of radial lacing unless the hub has been specifically designed for it because it distorts the hubs making for a weaker wheel and it makes for a slightly rougher ride.
 Another factor in radial lacing is it is a stiffer lacing pattern.
 This is why most performance wheels now use radial lacing on front wheels.
 There are two ways you can lace radially.
 One is heads in, the other is heads out.
 The spoke can be laced in either orientation.
 Heads in is stiffer which puts greater strain on the spoke and hub flange.
 Some manufacturers that allow for radial lacing on the front do so only if laced with heads out.
 If you are lacing radially for aesthetic reasons, it is best to have heads out.
 This will offer a more comfortable ride and a stronger build.
 If you are looking for maximum stiffness and the hub will allow it, lace heads in.

 Dishing and rear wheels